 Coughing is a symptom of many conditions and illnesses.
-It’s is your body’s way of responding to an irritant in the respiratory system.
+It’s your body’s way of responding to an irritant in the respiratory system.

-When irritants like dust, allergens, pollution, or smoke enter your airways, specialized sensors send a message to your brain, and your brain is alerted to their presence.
+When irritants like allergens, dust, pollution, or smoke enter your airways, specialized sensors send a message to your brain, and your brain is alerted to their presence.

 Coughing is often worse at night because mucus collects at the back of your throat when you lie down, further triggering your cough reflex.

 Wet coughs most often result from infections by microorganisms, such as bacteria or viruses.
 This includes the microorganisms that cause a cold or the flu.

 Your entire respiratory system is lined with mucous membranes.
 Mucus performs many beneficial functions in your body, like keeping your airways moist and protecting your lungs from irritants.